eragon226/honeypot-analytics/README.md

 1 -
 Setup honeypots on AWS with some tweaks from default settings, basic bash scipts should do it.
 Aggregate binaries and logs in one place, should be doable with a simple python server.
-Begin collecting data in to databases - initially for malware this could be as simple as storing hashes.
+Begin collecting data in to databases.

 2 -
 Gathering more data from honeypots using tools like p0f.
 Gathering more data from captured binaries using sandboxes, code analysers and services like Virus Total.
-Look into analysing traffic logs - using tools like snort to look at exploits used and ingormation like geo-location.
+Look into analysing traffic logs - using tools like snort to look at exploits used and information like geo-location.
-Begin to take the information gathered and do some analysis on it as a whole - mapping origins of attacks,  graphing trends
-and looking into malware geneology.
+Begin to take the information gathered and do some analysis on it as a whole - mapping origins of attacks,  graphing trends and looking into malware geneology.

 3-
 More?